-Scuba diving at Tufi offers a very special combination of options.
-They range from critter hunting in the accumulated flotsam and jetsam around the main wharf.
+Tufi scuba diving offers a pretty special combination of options.
+Ranging from critter hunting in the accumulated flotsam and jetsam around the main wharf.
 To pristine offshore reefs that are rarely visited by anybody other than the resort’s guests.

 The north-east coast of the main island of New Guinea enjoys tremendous marine biodiversity because of the rich currents that run up and down the coastline with the seasons.